 In 1868, the Communist Club and the Workingmen's Union united to form a political party, the Social Party of New York and vicinity.
-It is interesting to note here that this party was, out of ting workers, a disdeference to the English-speak tinctly social reform party, advocating progressive income taxes, abolition of national banks, right of issue of paper money reserved to the Government, an eight-hour law, etc. The campaign of 1868 proved it a failure.
+It is interesting to note here that this party was, out of deference to the English-speaking workers, a distinctly social reform party, advocating progressive income taxes, abolition of national banks, right of issue of paper money reserved to the Government, The camp an eight-hour law, etc. proved it a failure.
 In December of 1869, it joined the International, and began work of Socialist study and general Socialist propaganda, on the basis of Marx's Capital.
 In the next two years a number of new sections of the International were organized, consisting mostly of foreign immigrants.
 There was a French section, a Bohemian section, and several Irish sections.
 But besides the foreign immigrants, there was another group, Americans, who joined the International.
 This was made up of intellectuals, inheritors of the traditions of transcendentalism and Fourierism in the forties and fifties.
 They had formed an organization called the New Democracy, whose platform advocated electoral reforms, such as the referendum, and State Socialism.
 In 1870 the New Democracy disbanded, and its members joined the International as sections 9 and 12, of New York.
-Section 12, under the leadership of two sisters, Victoria Woodhull and Tennessee Claffin, well-known advocates of "social freedom." quickly became famous.
-It turned its attention to language," woman suffrage, "freedom of sexual re-This imperilled the very successful lations. propaganda of the Central Committee among labor organizations.
+Section 12, under the leadership of two sisters, Victoria Woodhull and Tennessee Claflin, well-known advocates of "social freedom," quickly became famous.
+It turned its attention to all sorts of extraneous matters, such as a "universal language,' woman suffrage, "freedom of sexual re-This imperilled the very successful lations." propaganda of the Central Committee among labor organizations.
 Section 12 pursued its activities in the name of the International, refusing to recognize the authority of the Central Committee, and appealing to the General Council in London to become the leading Section in America-which was rejected.
 Finally the foreign sections decided to put a stop to the activities of Section 12.
 The delegates of fourteen sections met and dissolved the Central Committee, reorganizing under the name of the Federal Council, and excluding Section 12 and a few sympathizing sections, which they offered admittance on the basis of the following propositions: